Five Major Global Stories Almost No One Is Talking About

 Cuba has been plunged into a nationwide blackout, leaving roughly 10–11 million people without electricity after its already‑fragile grid collapsed under the strain of a severe fuel shortage.
 The immediate trigger was a boiler failure at the Antonio Guiteras thermoelectric plant—the country’s largest—which had been operating at dangerously low wattage because there simply wasn’t enough fuel to run it safely.

-The deeper cause is geopolitical.
+And that is the issue.
 The United States has effectively cut off Cuba’s access to imported oil, a development that has received surprisingly little attention in US media.
 In late January 2026, President Trump issued a full energy embargo on the island, just after the US capture of Venezuelan leader Nicolás Maduro, whose government had been Cuba’s primary supplier of crude.

 With Venezuela suddenly unable to ship fuel, Cuba’s imports dropped to zero.